IdrisAkintobi/mdmec-xml-formatter/README.md

-# Movielabs Media Entertainment Core (MEC) formatter
+# CSV to Movielabs Media Entertainment Core (MEC) formatter

 ## Description

-This is a simple Node.js application that uses the [NestJS](https://nestjs.com/) framework.
-The package converts a predefined CSV file into Movielabs Media Entertainment Core (MEC) spec v2.9 xml format.
+This is a simple Node.js application utilizing the [NestJS](https://nestjs.com/) framework.
+The application converts a predefined CSV file into the Movielabs Media Entertainment Core (MEC) specification v2.9 XML format, which is required by Amazon Prime Video for uploading video content.
+The application efficiently zips all the converted files and provides the resulting zip file for download.

 ## Requirements